badillosoft/code-for-day/2015-10-18-1/readme.md

 :>
 ~~~

-On the prompt you can write any of next commands:
+On the prompt you can write any of the next commands:

 * __exit__ - Quit the game
 * __new__ - Reset the game